Treehouse of Horror XXVI: Production

+In a September 2015 interview with The Hollywood Reporter, Al Jean spoke about the episode, saying: "We're trying to break barriers and it's like nothing we've ever done."

+The episode opens with a couch gag animated by Ren & Stimpy creator John Kricfalusi.
+It begins as a homage to Hanna-Barbera cartoons with the children wearing Huckleberry Hound masks before becoming a Kricfalusi cartoon.
+The show received clearance from Warner Bros. to include the reference.

-In a September 2015 interview with The Hollywood Reporter, Al Jean spoke about the episode, saying: "We're trying to break barriers and it's like nothing we've ever done.
-It's a bit of a very scary tribute to Hanna-Barbera cartoons, but updated.
-Then we have Sideshow Bob killing Bart.
-And if you wanted Bob to kill Bart, you're going to get your wish.
-I was always the kind of kid that wanted [Wile E.] Coyote to eat the Roadrunner, so this made me very happy".
-He added that Bob's voice actor, Kelsey Grammer, was excited by the prospect, exclaiming "Oh, finally!"
+The first segment features Sideshow Bob killing Bart Simpson.
+Jean compared the story to the cartoons featuring Wile E. Coyote and the Road Runner by stating, "I was always the kind of kid that wanted Coyote to eat the Roadrunner, so this made me very happy".
+He added that Bob's voice actor Kelsey Grammer was excited by the prospect, exclaiming "Oh, finally!"

-The episode opens with a sequence animated by Ren & Stimpy creator John Kricfalusi, featuring a "Grinch-esque song" which "sneaks in Kricfalusi’s signature scatology while being quite catchy".
-Bob chastises his students for using Wikipedia for their research on T. S. Eliot, lamenting that "the author of Cats could be insulted further".
 Elvis Costello's 1979 single "Accidents Will Happen" plays as Bob repeatedly murders Bart.

+The second segment features parodies of first Godzilla film and subsequent Hollywood remakes.
+The producers added several Hayao Miyazaki references to it since the segment is an animated sequence featuring Japanese characters.
+The final segment is parody of the 2012 film Chronicle.